chromarphun/gb-emulator/README.md

 ### Test ROMs

 All of the [Blargg test ROMs](https://github.com/retrio/gb-test-roms) were helpful, but especially the sound and CPU instruction ones.
 For graphics, the [cgb-acid2](https://github.com/mattcurrie/cgb-acid2) test ROM (and it's [corresponding DMG one](https://github.com/mattcurrie/dmg-acid2)) were instrumental in nailing all of the various graphics quirks that come with the Game Boy.

+## Operation

+Seriously, why are you running this?
+Either way, if you have the SDL DLL in the directory, you only need to do a quick cargo run --release in order to run it.
+Directional keys are your D-Pad, Z is the A button, X is the B button, A is Start, S is select, 1 is to save a game, 2 is to open one (once the ROM is already loaded).